Crypto-APIs/Java-Library/README.md

  }
 ```

-If an error occurs it will print the following (createTransaction object will be null):
+If transaction is not found, the following message will be printed:

 ```json
   {